idowuemmao/HealthCare_Data_Cleaning/README.md

 - Added Year, Month and Month name column
 Further Steps taken in Excel highlighting
 - Highlighted the entire table and remove duplicates from the Data tab, highlight all columns and click Ok.
 3 duplicate values found and removed; 1656 unique values remain
 - I Highlighted the Age below 18 to confirm the authenticity of the data.
+I left the age less than 18 so i can confirm from the data source why the data exit maybe they were wrongly inputed or I need to delete it.